Current filter:

 To open the map in a new window, click here.

-In Kererū Gorge, cyclone damage resulted in the loss of approximately 50 metres of Kererū Road, the loss of the culvert drainage and erosion of the stream to around 8m below its previous level.
-The culvert which previously provided drainage needs to be replaced with a much larger permanent structure.
-Following this, the road will be rebuilt on top.
+Kererū Gorge Culvert was one of nineteen bridges or large culverts that were destroyed during Cyclone Gabrielle.
+Cyclone damage resulted in the loss of approximately 50 metres of Kererū Road, the loss of the culvert drainage and erosion of the stream to around 8m below its previous level.
+The culvert which previously provided drainage has been replaced with a much larger permanent structure with the road rebuilt on top.

 Cyclone Gabrielle resulted in more than 800 slips.
 In the months following the cyclone, priority was given to restoring access to isolated communities.
 All 590 of the less complex slips have now been cleared and repairs made.
 There are a further 224 larger and more complex slips requiring investigation and major construction to repair.
 12 of these are located in Māraekakaho Ward.